Vaping and tax

 Vaping and Taxation

-Independent studies show that price is an important factor in encouraging smokers to transition towards vaping, and that demand is more responsive to price than cigarettes.
-We believe if we aren’t able to deliver a strong value proposition to those adult smokers who are price conscious, it will be impossible to encourage them to transition away from smoking cigarettes.
+Independent studies show that price is an important factor in encouraging adult smokers to transition towards vaping, and that demand is more responsive to price than cigarettes.
+We believe if we aren’t able to deliver a strong value proposition to those adult smokers who are price conscious, it will be impossible to encourage them to transition away from cigarettes.
 Regulatory and excise tax regimes for vaping products should recognise that they are completely different from tobacco products, and we urge regulators to resist the temptation to treat the vaping category as a ‘cash cow’ revenue generator to plug budgetary shortfalls.